 I know many of you are planning for different circumstances in your Biology classrooms this year.
-With a large population of students learning virtually and many schools forbidding science labs even in face-to-face environments, teachers are looking for virtual lab options.
+In the last few years, large populations of students learned virtually and many schools forbid science labs even in face-to-face environments, so naturally, teachers were looking for virtual lab options.
 Many free virtual Biology lab options are available, but rather than taking your precious planning time to research them, I’ve done some leg work for you.

 In addition to virtual labs, there are some easy labs that students can do at home with household materials.
 Having taught homeschool Biology for the past 10 years with very small budgets, I have a lot of experience creating inexpensive labs that can be done at home.
 I have put some of my video labs on my YouTube channel or you can find 5 free at-home Biology labs that I’ve used in the past.

 Here’s a collection of some websites with virtual labs and simulations.

 *Please note- I have experience with some of these sites, but not all.
 If you find information that is in error, please let me know.

 - PhET – Over 150 virtual simulations for math and science (Free)

 - HHMI BioInteractive– This site provides real science and data for students to explore through virtual labs (Free)

 - Biology Simulations – This site has guided labs and also provides options for students to conduct their own inquiry experiments.
 (Free)